renoust/talipot/doc/user/workspace.rst

 Parallel coordinates view
 =========================

 To present this view, we will use a dataset containing car specifications such as the city and highway autonomy, the engine displacement, the retail price, the physical dimensions...
-This document can be opened in Tulip as a project, available :download:`here <./_documents/Cars_data.tlpx>`, or can be imported with the :download:`original CSV file <./_documents/04cars_data.csv>`.
+This document can be opened in Talipot as a project, available :download:`here <./_documents/Cars_data.tlpx>`, or can be imported with the :download:`original CSV file <./_documents/04cars_data.csv>`.
 The original file can be found on `this site <http://igva2012.wikispaces.asu.edu/file/detail/04cars.csv>`_.

 More information about the CSV import tool and mechanism can be found in the section :ref:`csv`.